North American First People's Day 2023

 Background on Our Walks

-Akron City Council in 2018 declared the first Monday in October as “North American First People’s Day,” a day to honor Indian history, life and culture.
-It was extended to the entire county in April 2019 by Summit County Council.
+• Akron City Council in 2018 declared the first Monday in October as “North American First People’s Day,” a day to honor Indigenous history, life, and culture.
+It was extended to the entire county in April 2019 by the Summit County Council.
 The initiative was prompted by students at The Lippman School of Akron, which has a longstanding exchange relationship with the Northern Cheyenne Nation of Montana.

-Students from Lippman, Portage Path CLC and the Cheyenne Nation joined together in 2016 to create a web-based mobile app that provides extensive information about the Indian trail, including its history and the natural world that it traverses.
-The app can be accessed at www.walkportagepath.org.
+• Students from Lippman, Portage Path CLC and the Cheyenne Nation joined together in 2016 to create a web- based mobile app that provides extensive information about the Indian trail, including its history and the natural world that it traverses.
+The app can be accessed at www.walkportagepath.com.

-The Portage Path Collaborative includes The Summit County Historical Society, The Lippman School, Summit Metro Parks, Akron Public Schools, the Akron-Summit County Public Library, and The University of Akron Institute for Human Science and Culture/ Cummings Center for the History of Psychology.
+• The Portage Path Collaborative includes The Summit County Historical Society, The Lippman School, Summit Metro Parks, Akron Public Schools, the Akron-Summit County Public Library, Akron Art Museum, and the Institute for Human Science & Culture at The University of Akron (located inside the Cummings Center).
 Two individuals, La Donna Blue Eye, a member of the Choctaw Nation and Akron artist Chuck Ayers are also members of the group.

-A brochure outlining the historic trail and the history of Native peoples who used the Portage Path has been published and is free and available at the Historical Society and at Metro Parks’ F.A.
-Seiberling Nature Realm.
+• A brochure outlining the historic trail and the history of Native peoples who traveled the Portage Path has been published and is free and available at the Historical Society, Metro Parks’ F.A.
+Seiberling Nature Realm, and the Institute for Human Science & Culture (located inside the Cummings Center).

 FRIDAY SEPTEMBER 29